iVis-at-Bilkent/chise.js/README.md

           return 10;
         },
         // Whether to adjust node label font size automatically.
-        // If this option returns false, do not adjust label sizes according to node heights; use node.data('labelsize')
+        // If this option returns false, do not adjust label sizes according to node heights; use node.data('font-size')
         // instead.
         adjustNodeLabelFontSizeAutomatically: function() {
           return true;